 Part of a series of activities on Chronic Disease and Nutrition, in this highly interactive, self-directed activity, expert faculty review how culture effects nutritional health, including insights on collaborating with patients and case examples for review.

-Meet the 40 PAs selected by the PA Foundation for its new Nutrition Outreach Fellowship.
-These fellows will receive special training and resources on nutrition to enhance their clinical practice and to give back to their healthcare peers and the community at large.
+The PA Foundation’s Nutrition Outreach Fellowship provides a way for PAs, especially those with an interest in community leadership, to receive special training and resources on nutrition to both enhance their clinical practice and to give back to their healthcare peers and the community at large.

 This 3-part animated video series led by Corri Wolf PA-C, MS, RDN, uses a patient case to explain the role a PA plays in nutrition, nutritional counseling, and treatment.